godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/integration.md

 import Link from "@docusaurus/Link";

-This documentation can be used as an integration guide for wallets and exchanges, or as a reference for developing dApps on Godwoken.
-It explains the rationale for developing decentralized applications using Godwoken, the known caveats of version 1 and corresponding workarounds, as well as providing hands on training on integrating Ethereum dApps with CKB through Godwoken.
+This documentation can be used as an integration guide for wallets and exchanges or as a reference for developing dApps on Godwoken.
+It explains the rationale for developing decentralized applications using Godwoken, the known caveats of version 1 and corresponding workarounds, as well as providing hands-on training on integrating Ethereum dApps with CKB through Godwoken.

 Prior knowledge of Ethereum is required for using this guide.

 :::note
-If you want to obtain a direct experience and prepare yourself for deploying an applications, you can check out the [Layer 2 EVM Training](evmIntro.md) section for a hands-on trial of developing your own EVM dapps on the Nervos platform.
+If you want to obtain direct experience and prepare yourself for deploying applications, you can check out the [Layer 2 EVM Training](evmIntro.md) section for a hands-on trial of developing your own EVM dapps on the Nervos platform.
 :::

 ## Why Develop on Godwoken?

-- **Security** - Nervos Network is a Proof-of-Work (PoW) layer 1 chain and Godwoken is an optimistic rollup layer 2 chain built on Nervos Network.
+- **Security** - Nervos Network is a Proof-of-Work (PoW) layer 1 chain, and Godwoken is an optimistic rollup layer 2 chain built on Nervos Network.
 The security model is quite different from other EVM-compatible PoS/DPoS/PoA chains or sidechains.
-- **Low cost** - A typical Godwoken transaction currently costs less than $0.0001.
+- **Low-cost** - A typical Godwoken transaction currently costs less than $0.0001.
 - **Ecosystem**
   - With Force Bridge, assets from 3 chains (Nervos, Ethereum and BSC) are already available on Godwoken.
 The support for more chains (Cardano, BTC) is on the way.
   - The TVL of Godwoken is now nearly [100 million](https://defillama.com/chains).
 A number of DeFi dApps (e.g. [YokaiSwap](https://www.yokaiswap.com/)) and wallets (e.g. [SafePal](https://www.safepal.io/download)) have already been integrated.